 To help address these dynamics, in 2020 the IBM Storage Scale team introduced an EUS approach and designated IBM Storage Scale 5.0.5 as an EUS release.
 IBM Storage Scale 5.0.5 has reached End of Support (EOS).
-In the IBM Storage Scale 5.1.x release, IBM Storage Scale 5.1.9 is the current EUS release.
-IBM Storage Scale 5.1.2 is no longer an EUS release and it does not receive PTFs.
-Security fixes will be provided in the current EUS release, in the latest release, or in both; security fixes will not be provided in releases previous to the latest EUS or in PTFs from the current release stream.
+In the IBM Storage Scale 5.1.x release, IBM Storage Scale 5.1.2 is no longer an EUS release and it does not receive PTFs.